boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 #### Title Alignment

-This allows you to handle the alignment of widget title to either `left, center, or right.`
+This option allows you to handle the alignment of widget title to either `left, center, or right`.

 #### Title Color

-This allows you to apply the text `color` to the widget title.
+This option allows you to apply the text `color` to the widget title.

 #### Title Auto Font Size